Constant Conveying of Shear-Sensitive Release Agent

 NEMO® progressing cavity pumps allow a smooth production of synthetic rubber

 The gently conveying progressing cavity pumps prevent the undesired formation of bubbles.

 Look behind the scenes

-Approximately half of the 20 million plus tonnes of rubber produced each year is of synthetic origin.
+Approximately half of the 20 million plus tons of rubber produced each year is of synthetic origin.
 Many compounds are available which are just as well suited or even more suitable for various applications than their natural counterpart.

 When building and commissioning the new production site, everything went according to plan – with one exception.
 After all equipment had been installed, one component did not work as required: A centrifugal pump lined with polyvinylidene fluoride (PVDF), which was intended for conveying Promol®.
-This medium works as a so-called compound separating agent: It prevents unvulcanised rubber compounds from sticking together – an important element in the handling of the compounds produced.
+This product works as a so-called compound separating agent: It prevents unvulcanized rubber compounds from sticking together – an important element in the handling of the compounds produced.
 The good separating characteristics of Promol® enable low rates of consumption and also ensure that as little separating agent as possible finds its way into the rubber compound.
 This is important for high-quality further processing.

 Soon after starting the system the employees noticed an intensive build-up of bubbles inside the centrifugal pump.
 The PVDF lining also began to come loose.
 Long-term usage of the centrifugal pump for conveying was therefore out of question.
 This led to big problems as the production should start as quickly as possible.
 This would not be possible without the separating agent to ensure safe transportation of the rubber.

 Searching for a quick resolution of the problem, they therefore turned to NETZSCH – with the requirement for a pump to safely convey the Promol® dispersion that was as low-shear as possible.
 The company, with its headquarters in the Bavarian town of Waldkraiburg, develops and produces various types of pumps, including the NEMO® progressing cavity pump range.